Luis Urías Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.08 team ERA ranks 13th across all MLB pitching staffs.
+- The Yankees' 4.10 team ERA ranks 13th among all MLB pitching staffs.

-- The Yankees rank 19th in baseball in home runs surrendered (151 total, 1.2 per game).
+- Yankees pitchers combine to give up 154 total home runs at a clip of 1.3 per game (to rank 19th in the league).

-- The right-hander last appeared on Sunday against the Miami Marlins, when he went six innings, allowing two earned runs while giving up six hits.
+- The right-hander last pitched on Monday against the Atlanta Braves, when he threw 2 1/3 innings, allowing eight earned runs while giving up nine hits.

+- The 27-year-old has put up a 4.76 ERA and 8.7 strikeouts per nine innings in 25 games this season, while giving up a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.